sburton7395/group_2/README.md

 # Communication Protocols
 In order to optimize communication throughout this project, several platforms were utilized, including but not limited to: Slack, SMS, and e-mail.
 The group has also made efforts to meet in person to allow for freer discussion.

+# Why we chose SQLite for Our Database Model over AWS and PostgresSQL
+* For this project we had the choice of using either AWS or SQLite.
+We went with SQLite because it is a lightweight, file-based relational database management system (RDBMS) that is well suited for small- scale   * projects like ours.
+AWS offers a wide range of database options.
+* AWS can be more expensive than SQLite, especially for small-scale projects and also more complex to setup and manage.
+* Another Database Model we could use is PostgreSQL.
+While both are free and Open-source RDBMS, there are a few key differences.
+SQLite is a Serverless DBMS able to run in your applications and PostgreSQL is set * * up to run over a network.
+Like AWS PostgreSQL has a much larger size and is more complex which makes SQLite more appropriate and user-friendly for our project.
+* Because SQLite stores its database in one ordinary disk file in any location within the directory, it makes SQLite one of the most portable RDBMS.
+SQLite also uses much less memory than PostgresSQL.
+* We therefore decided to work with SQLite for the purpose of our final project.